Nevada workers’ compensation insurance

 Workers' compensation insurance covers the cost of work-related injuries.
 It's required for all Nevada businesses that have one or more employees.

-Who needs workers' compensation in Nevada?
+Who needs workers' compensation insurance in Nevada?

 Each state has different workers’ compensation laws, and in Nevada, workers’ compensation insurance is mandatory for all employers with one or more employees.